vino9net/cookiecutter-python/{{cookiecutter.project_slug}}/README.md

-# Welcome to your Python project!
+# Welcome to your Python project

 This project is set up Python project with dev tooling pre-configured